Joining the YMCA

 - Pool (must have acquired their black band)

 Middle schoolers are permitted to use free weights while being accompanied by an adult.

 (Kerr Family YMCA members, please read their specific middle school policy)

 Age 13 and Younger

-All members under age 14, including middle schoolers who have not completed Middle School Orientation, must be in a structured activity, such as Y Playhouse, Y Funhouse, Youth Sports, Swim Lessons, or directly supervised at all times by an adult, age 18 and older.
-Middle Schoolers who have not completed Middle School Orientation are not permitted in the Wellness Center, or on the Wellness Floor.
+All members under the age of 14 who have not completed a Middle School Orientation must be in a structured activity, such as Youth Sports, Swim Lessons or be under the direct supervision of an adult, age 18 and older while on the Wellness Floor.
+Children younger than middle school are not allowed on the Wellness Floor.

 Age 14 and Older

-Members age 14 and older may use the Y facility without parental supervision.
+Members age 14 and older may use the YMCA facility without parental supervision.

 The top three rules at all YMCA pools are: